miskrzy/boids/README.md

 # swarm-behaviour
-using java's swing library a model of some complex sarm behaviour has been created
+using java's swing library a model of some complex swarm behaviour has been created